 MYTH: “Your baby is small so you need to start solids.”

 Another reason often given for starting solids is because baby is small (see Normal Growth of Breastfed Babies).
 I really don’t see the sense in this.
 Ounce for ounce, breastmilk has more calories than most baby-safe solid foods and significantly more nutrients than any type of solid food that you can feed your baby.
-In addition, starting solids will quite possibly reduce the amount of milk that your baby is getting overall, rather than increase overall intake.
-One of the first recommendations for a baby who genuinely has slow weight gain is to decrease or eliminate solid foods and nurse more often.
+Studies have shown that for babies under six months, solids tend to replace breastmilk in a baby’s diet – they do not add to baby’s total intake (WHO 2003,Cohen 1994, Dewey 1999).
+So starting solids will probably reduce (instead of increase) the amount of milk and calories that your baby is getting overall.
+One of the first recommendations for a baby who genuinely has slow weight gain is to decrease or eliminate solid foods and breastfeed more often.

 MYTH: Baby needs to start solids because there is not enough iron in breastmilk.

 An additional reason given for starting solids is the “lack of iron in breastmilk.”
 Breastmilk does have lower iron levels than formula, but the iron in breastmilk is more readily absorbed by the baby’s gut than the iron in formula.
 Also, formula-fed babies tend to lose iron through fissures that develop in their intestines as a result of damage from cow’s milk.
 Breastfed babies do not lose this iron.
-Sometime after the first 6 months (much later for a lot of babies), most babies will require an additional source of iron other than mother’s milk.
+At some point after the first 6 months (later in the first year for a lot of babies), babies will require an additional source of iron other than mother’s milk.
 This can most often be obtained through small amounts of solid food.
 Read more on iron and the breastfed baby here: Is Iron Supplementation Necessary?.

 MYTH: Baby needs solids so he will sleep longer at night.